Natalia Ghilascu

-Natalia Ghilașcu is a Moldovan journalist, writer, documentary film maker, and social activist.
+Natalia Ghilașcu (born 9 December 1980) is a Moldovan journalist, writer, documentary film maker, and social activist.

 Early life

 Ghilascu was born in Cotiujenii Mari, Republic of Moldova, on 9 December 1980.
 She studied at the Academy of Economic Studies of Moldova and Free International University of Moldova.
 In 2015, she received a Hubert Humphrey Program fellowship at Arizona State University.
 Her studies at Walter Cronkite School of Journalism and Mass Communication inspired to produce films and documentaries and advocate for human rights.

 In her 20s, Ghilașcu became a member of the international movement Initiatives of Change, which has influenced her thinking by its philosophy of leading change by personal example.